KiwiB/achaea/README.md

 Tracking gmcp

 ###SETUP
-Set pack_number below to the ID number of the container for your gold (make sure to keep it up to date if you change packs)
+Set pack_number in the package's onLoad to the ID number of the container for your gold (Ctrl+F "PACK NUMBER").
+Make sure to keep it up to date if you change packs.

 ###ALIASES
 ```